Ryan-Mosier/Quantum-Mech-Solver/README.md

 - **Concept:** Use professional assemblers and linkers to produce a standalone executable.
 - **Implementation:** Integration with `NASM` or `GCC` to assemble and link the generated code into a runnable binary.
 - **Key Skills:** Professional Toolchain usage (Assemblers, Linkers), System Integration.

-## Why this Architecture?

-By separating the project into these distinct phases, we demonstrate:
-1.  **Versatility:** The ability to solve the same problem using different paradigms (Recursive vs. Stack-based vs. VM).
-2.  **Performance:** Understanding the hardware bottlenecks of high-level abstractions and how to optimize them.
-3.  **Full-Stack Engineering:** A "source-to-binary" understanding of how code moves through a system.

-## Portfolio Impact

-This project serves as a comprehensive technical showcase for:
-- **Computer Science:** Compilers, Algorithms, Data Structures, and Software Architecture.
-- **Computer Engineering:** Assembly Language, Register Management, and Hardware-Software Interfacing.